-\$5,000.00 - \$19,999.99 At least 3 written/faxed/e-mailed quotes;

-memo or price quotes to be documented.
+At least 2 written/faxed/e-mail quotes; memo or price quotes to be documented.

-\$20,000.00 and above Subject to publicly advertised bid.
+\$5,000.00 - \$19,999.99 At least 3 written/faxed/e-mailed quotes; memo or price quotes to be documented. \$20,000.00 and above Subject to publicly advertised bid.
 Must be circulated to at least 3 companies.
 Contract must be approved by the Mayor and Board of Trustees.
 Does Board approve actual contract or just the vendor and what is being purchased?
-A purchase order and/or contract must be signed by the Village Manager after Board approval is granted.
+A contract must be signed by the Village Manager after Board approval is granted.
+Estimated Amount of Public Works and Service Contracts Method

-prior to order being made.

-Estimated Amount of Public Works and s/Service

-Contracts

-At least 2 written/faxed/e-mail quotes; memo or price to be documented.

-At least 3 written/faxed/e-mailed quotes; memo or price quotes documents.

-\$35,000.00 and above

-Subject to publicly advertised Bid.
+Contracts \$1,500.00 - \$4,999.99 Method At least 2 written/faxed/e-mail quotes; memo or price to be documented. \$5,000.00 - \$34,999.99 At least 3 written/faxed/e-mailed quotes; memo or price quotes documents. \$35,000.00 and above Subject to publicly advertised Bid.
 Must be circulated to at least 3 companies.
-Contract must be approved by the Board of Trustees and subsequently .
-A formal
+Contract must be approved by the Board of Trustees and subsequently signed by the Village Manager, .

-Village of Mamaroneck Procurement Policy

-Date of Adoption: 05/29/2018 Page 3 of 7

-Formatted: Normal, Indent: Left: 0"

-contract must be signed by the Village Manager, after Board approval is granted.